pujols/OSU_CSE_5523_2021SP/HW_4_programming_set/HW_4_programming/Readme.md

 * Please first complete HW # 4 Problem set, Section 3.
 * I will talk more about Adaboost in the lecture of 4/6.
-* I will provide `HW4.pdf` and `HW4.ppt` for some more details and instructions of the homework.
+* Please see the lecture slide deck 22 for some more details of the implementation.